floriandejonckheere/utu-thesis/thesis/chapters/05-automated-modularization.typ

 In software engineering, requirements documents and models are used to formally describe the requirements of a software system following the specification of the business or stakeholder requirements @software_requirements_specification.
 They include functional and non-functional requirements, use cases, user stories, and business process models.
 Approaches using requirements documents and models as input for the microservice candidate identification algorithm often times need to pre-process the data to extract the relevant information, as the documents are not intended to be directly read by a machine. /* TODO: find reference */
-Approaches discussed in /* TODO: cite */ use requirements documents and models as input for the microservice candidate identification algorithm.
+In many cases, requirements documents and models are no longer available for legacy systems, which makes this approach less suitable for automated microservice identification.

 #cite(<ddd_approach_automatic>, form: "prose") use domain-driven design techniques to extract functional dependencies from the software design as starting point in microservice identification.
 #cite(<problem_frames_approach>, form: "prose") tackle requirements engineering using problem frames.